- Job Seeker Statistics

 What should I include in my resume?

-Your resume should include sections dedicated to your contact information, work experience, educational background, skills, and a resume summary or objective.
-Your work experience section should include your job title, the dates you worked there, and major accomplishments from your time working.
+Your resume should incorporate sections for contact information, work experience, education, skills, and a summary or objective statement.
+The work experience section should detail your job title, employment dates, and key accomplishments.

-Your skills should tie in closely with the required qualifications listed in the job description.
-Your resume summary statement should list your years of experience in the field and discuss your specific relevant achievements in the past few years.
+Ensure your skills align closely with the qualifications mentioned in the job description.
+Your resume summary statement should highlight your years of experience and pertinent achievements.

 -

-With Zippia’s resume builder, you can have a great-looking resume in under 15 minutes.
+Using Zippia’s resume builder, you can generate a professional-looking resume in under 15 minutes.

 Conclusion